Preparing your application

 Yes.
 Below are links to some websites and resource hubs that may provide useful thinking when developing your application.

-- Homes England online webinars - recordings of previous webinars
+- Homes England online webinars: recordings of webinars designed to support councils when building homes

-- Is the recording of the BLRF2 webinar available online?
+- Is the recording of the BLRF2 webinar available to watch?

 - How does this fund differ from previous rounds of BLRF/LRF?